michaelborck-education/ai-teaching-partner-hr/booklet/00-front-matter.md

 This booklet synthesizes ideas from multiple sources:

 - Prompt engineering techniques adapted for professional education contexts
-- Curtin University program information and learning outcomes
+- Curtin University program information and learning outcomes across business disciplines
 - Pedagogical frameworks from experiential learning, reflective practice, and authentic assessment
-- Professional HR practice standards and ethical guidelines
+- Professional practice standards and ethical guidelines across business fields
 - Emerging research on AI in higher education

+AI tools were used in the initial drafting of this document.
+All content has been reviewed and edited by the author for accuracy and pedagogical appropriateness.

 The goal is not to be cutting-edge or technically impressive.
-The goal is to help HR educators do their work better—prepare confident, competent, ethical professionals for complex workplaces.
+The goal is to help business educators do their work better—prepare confident, competent, ethical professionals for complex workplaces.

+---

+## Business Education Team

+This resource is developed by the Business Education Team, a collaborative group of educators committed to advancing AI-integrated pedagogy in business education.

+**Current Members:**
+- Michael Borck (Lead Author and Editor)

+If you contribute to this project, please contact the lead to be added to this list.

 ---